sebacarrasco93/kaataa/README.md

 # Kaataa

-Improve your programming skills by solving exercises.
-Verify your solutions with Unit Tests.
+😎 Improve your programming skills by solving challenges.

+✅ Verify your solutions with Unit Tests.

+💡 A really good start point to understanding TDD.

 ## What is a Kata?

-A kata is a an exercise in programming which helps you to enhance skills through practice and repetition.
+In programming, a kata is an exercise which helps you to enhance skills through practice and repetition.

 If you want more information, please check [Awesome Katas](https://github.com/gamontal/awesome-katas#introduction)